01protocol/drifting-01/README.md

 # What is it

-It looks at Mango SOL-PERP price and Drift SOL-PERP price.
-Once it becomes wide enough, it opens a postion on both side to close it.
+The program looks at Mango SOL-PERP price and Drift SOL-PERP price.

+Once the gap becomes wide enough, it opens a postion on both side to close the gap.

-If Mango is selling at 260 and Drift is selling at 230, it will open Mango short and Drift long.
+For example if Mango is selling at 260 and Drift is selling at 230, it will open Mango market short and Drift market long (in one transaction!).

 # Pre-requisite